JackMcClellan/Base-Power-Site-Survey-Tool/README.md

 | `npm run start` | Start production server |
 | `npm run lint` | Run ESLint with Next.js rules |

+## Development-only Route: `/user-test`

+This repository includes a convenience route for local development and QA:

+- **Path**: `/user-test`
+- **File**: `app/user-test/page.tsx`
+- **Behavior**: Automatically generates a new UUID using `crypto.randomUUID()` and immediately redirects to `/survey/:uuid`.
+- **Purpose**: Quickly spin up a fresh survey session without manually creating a UUID.
+- **Production note**: This route is for testing only and should not be shipped.
+Remove the `app/user-test` directory (or guard it behind a feature flag/environment check) before deploying to production.

+Example: Visiting `/user-test` will redirect to something like `/survey/123e4567-e89b-12d3-a456-426614174000`.

 ## Security & Compliance

 - **HTTPS Required** - Camera access enforced over secure connections only